emacampa3/todo-list/README.md

 # Todo list

-A baisc react project which includes good practices, Typescript and testing.
+A basic react project which includes good practices, Typescript and testing.

 ## Available Scripts